luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 **Implementation Notes:**

--   **Messaging Integration:** Requests go through the existing messaging system (Phase 5), ensuring all coordinators can see requests
+-   **Messaging Integration:** Requests go through the existing messaging system (Messaging System phase), ensuring all coordinators can see requests
--   **Auto-tagging:** Uses message tagging feature (M 5.10) to link requests to specific animals/groups
+-   **Auto-tagging:** Uses message tagging feature (Update Database Schema for Foster Tagging and related milestones) to link requests to specific animals/groups
 -   **No New Database Tables:** Uses existing `animals`, `animal_groups`, and `messages` tables with `message_links` for tagging
 -   **Simple Request Flow:** Fosters send a message with auto-filled content and tags - coordinators respond through existing messaging